Dirac231/GME/README.md

 ## What is this?
-Git Made Easy is a collection of functions to make git more comfortable to use.
+Git Made Easy is a set of bash utilities to make git more comfortable to use.

 ## Installation